Musmus: History

 The village was built on an ancient site from the Roman-Byzantine and early Muslim periods.

 Ottoman era

+In 1517 the village was incorporated into the Ottoman Empire with the rest of Palestine.
+During the 16th and 17th centuries, Musmus belonged to the Turabay Emirate (1517-1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.

-The village was established during the 1830s by members of the al-Bashir clan from nearby Umm al-Fahm.
+The modern village was established during the 1830s by members of the al-Bashir clan from nearby Umm al-Fahm.
+It was one of the oldest settlements of the so-called "Fahmawi Commonwealth" established by Hebronite clans belonging to Umm al-Fahm.
+The Commonwealth consisted of a network of interspersed communities connected by ties of kinship, and socially, economically and politically affiliated with Umm al Fahm.
+The Commonwealth dominated vast sections of Bilad al-Ruha/Ramot Menashe, Wadi 'Ara and Marj Ibn 'Amir/Jezreel Valley during that time.

 The village was noted as a small hamlet by French explorer Victor Guérin in 1875.
 In the Palestine Exploration Fund's 1882 Survey of Western Palestine, Musmus was described as "a little village on a hillside, with springs to the south-west; the houses of stone and mud".